suse-janguyen/fleet-awesome/README.md

 ## Fleet Awesome

 A curated list of minimal reproducible examples, managed by SUSE Rancher Fleet.
 All assets should be quick and minimal, if customization is necessary, allow flexible config through secrets or downstream cluster `ConfigMap` objects.
-Unlike other "awesome-something" lists, the role of Fleet is as a facilitator for gitops operations, the convention, and format of the repo.
+Unlike other "awesome-something" lists, the role of Fleet is as a facilitator for gitops operations.
+Repository has fleet-focused convention and formatting.

-## Structure

- * _Infra_ - infrastructure-related assets, including CNI configurations, K8s distributions, dual-stack, and ingresses.
- * _Misc_ - any example or asset that does not fit into other categories, or upstream open source projects that might be covered in AppCo.
- * _Security_ - security-focused and other related topics, secrets, service mesh, mtls.
- * _Storage_ - CSI-related assets, focusing options for a homelab like minio and NFS.
- * _Vendor_ - any vendor-specific assets which may or may not be open source, or have a vendor-component in the asset, manifests, or charts.
-The primary example is Application Collection.

 ## QuickStart